blackducksoftware/hub/kubernetes/README.md

 Once the password is set you should now be able to connect to the reporting database.
 An example of this with 'psql' is:

 ```
-kubectl get service Postgres -o wide
+kubectl get service postgres -o wide
 ```

-The above command will give you all the information about the internal and external IP for your Postgres service.
+The above command will give you all the information about the internal and external IP for your postgres service.

 Then you can take the external IP (if your Postgres client is outside the cluster)